About Broward College

 It also has a modern Institute of Aviation that offers beginner flight training and training in aircraft maintenance.

-The university’s campuses are located just a few minutes from the Florida beaches, as well as from the commercial areas and the entertainment areas of Fort Lauderdale.
+The college’s campuses are located just a few minutes from the Florida beaches, as well as from the commercial areas and the entertainment areas of Fort Lauderdale.
 The social and student life in Broward College is made up of a rich mosaic of activities.
 There are many ways to participate in the said student life, including the award-winning literary magazine P’an Ku, the Phi Theta Kappa Honor Society, competitive sports for student athletes, the student newspaper The Observer, and special interest clubs.
 We invite you to discover the many things that you can do at Broward College.

 More information about Broward here.